Guide

 Can I change my practical driving test date?

-You can make changes to your appointment up to eight times.
+You can amend your appointment up to eight times.
 If you still need to make changes after that, you’ll have to cancel and rebook your appointment.
 If you need tocancel your driving test, do so a minimum of three working days before to get a full refund.
 You can also check your appointment details at any time between 6:00 am and 11:40 pm.
 If you’re taking the driving test in Northern Ireland, you can book your practical test online on nidirect.gov.uk.

 You’ll need to bring the following to your practical driving test: